Safe and Healthy Schools

 Safe and Healthy Schools Professional Learning Opportunities

 Schools play a critical role in promoting the health of young people and helping them establish lifelong healthy behaviors.
 Research shows that healthy schools can help improve students' academic performance and overall health.
-Our goal is to serve the whole child, including strategies and resources for all students to be safe, healthy, challenged, engaged, and supported.

 Back to Top